uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 by device ID.

 [^1]: maybe because the child uses more than one device

-[^2]: NOTE: The clients want child names anonymised on backend or
-    encrypted (they said "hashed" but the way they used it implied encryption)

 [^3]: TODO: is "session token" an accurate name?